potswa/cxx_function/README.md

 I'm not adding these bugs to the database myself.
 Feel free to do so.
 It helps to mention a motivating case.
 All are fixable.
-Although porting to GCC is somewhat an unknown quantity, it's most likely just some subtle parsing issue.